SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

 example, we show you how to proceed in such cases for WebDAV storage technology.

 We select data file which is
-hosted on Polybox (ETHZ storage system based on WebDAV) and show how to attach it to a Renku interactive session:
+hosted on Poly box (ETHZ storage system based on WebDAV) and show how to attach it to a Renku interactive session:

 - Navigate to the Settings - Cloud storage session in your Renku project.